DBCDK/content-first/elvis.md

         }
     }

-    {
-        type: 'taste-profile',
-        owner_id: 123,
-        title: 'En tynd en',
-        constents: '',
-        attributes: {
-            moods: ['frygtelig'],
-            authors: ['Carsten Jensen'],
-            genres: ['Skæbnefortællinger'],
-            archetypes: ['Goth']
-        }
-    }

-    {
-        type: 'taste-profile',
-        owner_id: 123,
-        title: 'Ny profile',
-        constents: '',
-        attributes: {
-            moods: ['dramatisk'],
-            authors: ['Helge Sander'],
-            genres: ['Skæbnefortællinger'],
-            archetypes: ['Goth']
-        }
-    }

 The algorithm for an update from a PUT from the ContentFirst frontend is like this:
-- Prepare the (user) Profile update and the Entities representing all the lists and taste profiles PUT by the frontend.
+- [x] Prepare the (user) Profile update and the Entities representing the lists provided by the frontend.
-- Use the login token to find the `uuid` in the `cookies` table.
+- [ ] Use the login token to find the user `uuid` in the `cookies` table.
-- Use Community connector to get the user id in the community service.
+- [x] Use Community connector to get the user id in the community service.
-- Update the shortlist through the Community connector.
+- [x] Update the user Profile with shortlist and tastes through the Community connector.
-- Hmm we need UUIDs on the lists etc.
+- [x] Find all list-Entities that are owned by the user.
+- [x] Divide the update lists into those that match an existing community Entity UUID, and those that do not.
+- [ ] For each Entity: overwrite the entity with the frontend-provided for a matching UUID; if no UUID matches, delete the Entity.
+- [ ] Create new Entities for all remaining not-matched lists.

+Later:
+- Community Query error => "details", but Profile error => "detail" ?